parthasec/parthasec/README.md

-### PARTHA - MALWARE PHANTOM 👾

-## Who Am I?
+### I am Partha X22

-Heyyo!
-I'm *PARTHASEC* a.k.a *PARTHA* and I'm a self-learned Full-Stack Developer and a Security Researcher with a strong interest in web development, bug hunting, saas apps and building new things.
+I'm a self-learned Bug Bounty Hunter and a Security Researcher with a strong interest in malware development, bug hunting, saas apps.<br>

-In my free time, I enjoy meeting hunting for bugs in website to protect them and I am  also confident in my development skills and always eager to learn and grow.
-Follow me on Twitter for the latest updates on my projects and activities.

-I am looking for skilled individuals in the cybersecurity field with extensive connections to help bring my projects
+I've always been captivated by technology, leading me to delve deep into the world of cybersecurity.
+Malware, viruses, and bug hunting are particularly intriguing to me
 <details>
   <summary>More about me</summary>

 - **Name**: Partha
 - **From**: India
-- **Bug Hunter** | **Security Researcher** | **forensics Expert**
+- **Bug Hunter** | **Security Researcher** | **Malware Development**
 - i have experience in cracking,reverse Engineering,bug Hunting,pentesting,Social engineering,malware development.
 -**Reverse Engineering**, **Malware Development**
 - Improving knowledge in **Website Vulnerabilities**
 - I’m currently learning **everything**
-- Reach me out at **partha106@proton.me**
+- Reach me out at **parthax22@proton.me**

 </details>